acerempel/threedots-ca-v2/content/collections/pages/colophon.md

             type: link
             attrs:
               href: 'https://wordpress.org'
+              rel: null
               target: null
-              rel: null
+              title: null
         text: WordPress
       -
         type: text
-        text: ', more or less – but it''s better in every way than WordPress, except for the fact that you need to have technical skills to set Statamic up initially.
-Once set up, it is quite straightforward to use – even delightful, – and unmatched in its flexibility.
-But WordPress''s advantage has always been that you don''t need to be a technical person to install it and create an okay-looking website with it.'
+        text: ', more or less; the main difference is that it''s easier and more fun to extend and customize.'
   -
     type: paragraph
     content: